Fiesta (magazine)

-Fiesta was a British softcore adult magazine published monthly by Galaxy Publications Limited.
+Fiesta was a British monthly magazine featuring softcore pornography which was published by Galaxy Publications.
 It was a sister publication of Knave magazine, launched two years later.

 Launched in 1966 by the British photographer Russell Gay, Fiesta quickly became Britain's top-selling adult magazine.
 Dubbed "the magazine for men which women love to read", the monthly magazine's readers were responsible, in the early 1970s, for creating a feature that has been adopted in magazines worldwide: Readers' Wives.
 Central to this theme was the monthly "Readers' Wives Striptease" section, which shows a set of photos of a supposed wife or girlfriend of a reader being photographed by Fiesta undressing (often, but not always out of everyday clothing) to full nudity.
 The Readers' Wives section was the subject of a song by John Cooper Clarke on his album Disguise in Love.

 As well as its Readers' Wives and photographic girl sets, Fiesta was built around a core of readers' letters from men and women.
 In addition there were male-interest features, cartoons and reviews, sexy puzzles and a regular erotic horoscope, together with Firkin, an underground-comics style cartoon strip drawn by Hunt Emerson and written by Tym Manley.

 Mary Millington modelled for the magazine in 1974, prior to her exclusive signing to work for David Sullivan's magazines.

 Nicholas Whittaker, journalist and author of Platform Souls, Blue Period and Sweet Talk, worked for the company from 1980 to 1982, when he left to go and work for Paul Raymond Publications, where he played a major role in establishing the new Razzle magazine.
 His experiences at Fiesta and Razzle are the subject of his book Blue Period.

 Sales of Fiesta were 238,000 in 1991 but had dropped to 162,000 in 1996, mirroring the decline in the market for softcore magazines at that time.
 Nevertheless, in the mid-2000s it was still the country's top selling adult magazine.
 Fiesta ceased production in 2020, after 54 years of publication.